About Us

 Coordination of Services with Tufts’ External Audit Firm

 AMAS and Tufts’ external audit firm provide complementary services to the institution.
 Coordination of activities ensures comprehensive coverage of the university’s audit universe.
-The Director of AMAS and the external audit firm work together to assess institutional risks and coordinate audit activities.
+AMAS and the external audit firm work together to assess institutional risks and coordinate audit activities.